gbrlcoelho/rn-boilerplate/README.md

 # React Native Boilerplate

-A React Native project template with a set of useful dependencies and development tools.
+A React Native project boilerplate with a set of useful dependencies and development tools.

 ## Getting Started

-To initialize a new project using this template, run the following command:
+To initialize a new project using this boilerplate, run the following command:

 ```bash
 npx react-native@latest init AwesomeProject --template https://github.com/gbrlcoelho/rn-boilerplate